aniksarakash/kashmirnextjs/README.md

 ## Recent Updates

+### GitHub Pages Deployment Fixes (July 2023)

+Several fixes have been implemented to ensure proper deployment on GitHub Pages:

+1. Added placeholder files for missing media assets to prevent 404 errors
+2. Modified the VideoBackground component to gracefully handle missing files
+3. Updated webpack configuration in next.config.js to fix JavaScript loading issues
+4. Added custom pages directory with _app.js, _document.js, and 404.js for better routing
+5. Configured proper asset paths for GitHub Pages deployment

 ### Assets Organization and Structure

 A comprehensive guide for organizing and formatting image and video assets has been created.
 The guide includes: